-The Jordan Cove project is a proposal to transport fracked gas from the Rockies and Canada across southern Oregon to Coos Bay where it will be turned into liquefied natural gas (LNG) at the Jordan Cove terminal, put on large tankers and sent overseas.
-A 36-inch gas pipeline called Pacific Connector would travel 232 miles from Malin to Coos Bay crossing Klamath, Jackson, Douglas and Coos counties.
+The Jordan Cove LNG project is a proposal to transport fracked gas from the Rockies and Canada across southern Oregon to Coos Bay where it will be turned into liquefied natural gas (LNG) at a giant new terminal, put on large tankers and sent overseas.
+A 36-inch fracked gas pipeline called Pacific Connector would travel 229 miles from Malin to Coos Bay, cutting through Klamath, Jackson, Douglas and Coos counties.

 What is LNG?

 LNG stands for liquefied natural gas which is made primarily of methane gas.
-Methane gas is liquefied solely for the purpose of transportation and shipping.
+Methane gas, produced from the extractino process called fracking, is liquefied solely for the purpose of transportation and shipping.
 It is liquefied by being cooled at temperatures of -260 degrees Fahrenheit and takes up 1/600th of the volume that gas does in its natural state. (http://en.wikipedia.org/wiki/Liquefied_natural_gas)

 Who is proposing this project?

-Jordan Cove is being proposed by the Canadian energy company Veresen, and Pacific Connector is a joint venture of Veresen and Williams, an American pipeline company.
+The current owner of the project is Pembina Pipeline Corporation, a company from Alberta, Canada.
+Pembina became the owner of the project in 2017 when it bought the previous company, Veresen, which was also a Canadian energy company.
+The Pacific Connector Gas Pipeline was a joint venture of Veresen and Williams, an American pipeline company.
 (Jordan Cove Energy and Pacific Connector Gas Pipeline Project 2014 DEIS Executive Summary, ES - 1).

 Where will the gas come from?

 Gas would be drawn from shale and conventional gas fields using the method of hydraulic fracturing or "fracking".
-70% of the gas would come from Canada and 30% from the Rockies.
+It is likely that 70% of the gas would come from Canada and 30% from the Rockies, though the contracts are not finalized.
 (Whitepaper: Analysis of the EIA Export Report 'Effect of Increased Natural Gas Exports on Domestic Energy Markets' 1/19/2012 Prepared for the Jordan Cove Energy Project, L.P. pg.1-7)